assay-it/doc/index.md

 ## Next Steps

-Look into advanced example on GitHub.
+Look into advanced examples on GitHub.
 It shows more complex examples, talks about integration with CI\CD and depict the typical workflow.

 [View it on GitHub](https://github.com/assay-it/example.assay.it){: .btn .fs-5 .mb-4 .mb-md-0 }